maclanzallamas/payvision-castle-black/readme.md

  - Created a Postman collection (it is in 'docs' folder)
  - Created a Swagger page under /docs path.
 It just contains two examples, but it can be another alternative to Postman

+# Validation
+I have included a very basic validation in the endpoints, just checking if the variables are strings or numbers.
+There are better ways to do this, as I have repeated a lot of code.
+An improvement would be to create a utils file where we could define different validation that would be used across all endpoints.

 ### Required endpoints

 You have to create endpoints (as many as you consider) to support the following functionality: